tomeichlersmith/ldmx-cob/notes/cob.md

 The shelf manager does not have this environment variable.

+Another option is to run `sysinfo` which should print the RCE ID on the COB components and is not available on the shelf manager.

 ## Changing COB component to boot from NFS
 DHCPD configuration
 - Make sure `root-path` points to full path of root direcotry for that COB component on cmslab0